A view of the Panama City skyline looking down a palm tree lined road

 Academics

-The Take the World by the Horns courses in Panama City are integrated into the degree plans for students in the College of Liberal Arts, Moody College of Communication, College of Education, Steve Hicks School of Social Work, School of Information and College of Fine Arts (Arts and Entertainment Technologies only).
+The Take the World by the Horns Panama City courses are integrated into the degree plans for students in the College of Liberal Arts, the College of Education, the Moody School of Communication, the School of Information, the School of Civic Leadership, the LBJ School of Public Affairs, and the School of Social Work.
+McCombs School of Business, School of Architecture, Computer Science, and Statistics and Data Science majors are not eligible for this program.

 Internships 101 & First Year Foundations for Success: Career PathwaysLA 321Potential Bridging Disciplines Connecting Experience